kelleycogdell/kelleycogdell.github.io/about.md

 ## Oral Histories of Farming in the Middle Rio Grande
+We are doing this and this is what we have to say about it. thank you.

 ### Dr. Marygold Walsh-Dilley, University of New Mexico
 *Associate Professor, Department of Geography & Environmental Studies*